kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 #### Story 1

-As a user, I wish to use Cluster API to manage a set of Machines that have very specific characteristics for targetting workloads.
+As a user, I wish to use Cluster API to manage a set of Machines that have very specific characteristics for targeting workloads.
 Some examples of this might be:

 - Designating Nodes as `edge` Nodes and steering locality-critical workloads only to `edge` Nodes.